Learn to sail: Sailing license, basics & costs 2026

 Do I need prior knowledge for the RYA Day Skipper course?

 No — the course starts from scratch.
-Sailing experience is helpful, but not absolutely necessary.
-Those who are completely new can take the preparatory course.
-RYA Competent Crew (5-7 days) preparatory course — recommended for those who have never been on a sailboat before.
+Sailing experience is helpful, but not essential.
+Those who are completely new can take the RYA Competent Crew preparatory course (5-7 days) beforehand — recommended for anyone who has never been on a sailboat.
 Those who are athletic, eager to learn, and open to intensive days can skip Competent Crew and start directly with Day Skipper.
 Recommendation: work through the basic theory (knots, navigation basics, safety rules) online before the course.

 Is the sailing license valid worldwide?

-The RYA Day Skipper The German sailing license is one of the most internationally recognized licenses.
-It is accepted as proof of competence in most charter destinations — Croatia, Greece, Turkey, Thailand, the Caribbean, Seychelles.
-In some countries (e.g., Croatia), you also need a local license, which you can obtain locally for a fee (approx. €80-120).
-SBF-See This applies internationally only to a limited extent.
-SKS It is accepted worldwide but significantly more complex.
+The RYA Day Skipper license is one of the most internationally recognized licenses.
+It is accepted as proof of competence in most charter destinations—Croatia, Greece, Turkey, Thailand, the Caribbean, and the Seychelles.
+In some countries (e.g., Croatia), you will also need a local license, which you can obtain locally for a fee (approximately €80–120).
+The German SBF-See (German Sport Boat License for Coastal Waters) has limited international validity, while the SKS (German Sport Boat License for Coastal Waters) is accepted worldwide but is considerably more complex to obtain.

 How long does the RYA Day Skipper course last?

-The practical part usually lasts 5-7 days on the boat — usually Saturday to Saturday.
+The practical part usually lasts 5-7 days on the boat—mostly Saturday to Saturday.
 You can learn the theory on-site or complete it online beforehand (RYA Day Skipper Theory approx. 40 hours).
-Those who complete the theory and practical training in a compact format will be finished after 2 weeks.
-The assessment is conducted continuously on board by the instructor — not a traditional exam situation.
+Those who complete the theory and practical training in a condensed format will finish in 2 weeks.
+The assessment is conducted continuously on board by the instructor—not a traditional exam situation.

 What is the total cost of the certificate, including travel?